 Instructions

 - Wash and cut cucumbers into strips.
-Score the tip of the hot yellow peppers with a plus sign.
+Score the tip of each yellow chili pepper with a plus sign.
 (See picture above.)
 Arrange cucumbers and peppers in quart-sized jars.

 - Heat vinegar, water, salt and sugar in pan until it boils and then lower temperature.
 Stir the solution until the salt and sugar dissolves.